 - Your placenta partly or completely covers your cervical opening (placenta previa)

-- You have a history of preterm labor or premature birth
+- You have a history of preterm labour or premature birth